Experienced Representation from our Attorneys

-You do not need an attorney or representative to apply for Social Security Disability Insurance benefits or Supplemental Security Income benefits.
-However, if your claim is denied at the initial or reconsideration level, Goodwyn Law Firm can help.
+You do not need a Social Security Disability Attorney from Columbia, SC, or a representative to apply for Social Security Disability Insurance benefits or Supplemental Security Income benefits.
+However, if your claim is denied at the initial or reconsideration level, a Social Security Disability Attorney from Columbia, SC, at Goodwyn Law Firm can help.

-Once you appoint Goodwyn Law Firm as your representative, an attorney will be assigned, and we will act on your behalf before the Social Security Administration by:
+Once you appoint Goodwyn Law Firm as your representative, an experienced Social Security Disability Lawyer from Columbia, SC, will be assigned, and we will act on your behalf before the Social Security Administration by: